 Read the best Jane Austen Persuasion quotes from the book (not the movies) to indulge in some of her most sumptuous and romantic literary prose.

-While not as popular as some of her other works, Persuasion still holds its own with the truest of Austen fans, both for its arduous love story and the poeticism of its language, particularly in the infamous love letter in the story.
+While not as popular as some of her other works, Persuasion still holds its own with the truest of Austen fans, both for its arduous classic love story and the poeticism of its language, particularly in the well-known love letter in the story.

 In fact, I decided to write this post after Netflix released an adaptation panned by many for whittling down and/or removing some of its most beautiful lines to suit a younger, more modern crowd.